Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Proofs of main results

-where inequality~\eqref{eq:decomposition} follows from the non-expansiveness of an $\ell_2$-projection onto a convex set~\eqref{contract-convex}, when applied to the first term in equation~\eqref{eq:three-term-bound}.
+Here, inequality~\eqref{eq:decomposition} follows from the non-expansiveness of the $\blop$ operator, since it is an $\ell_2$-projection onto a convex set~\eqref{contract-convex}.
+In particular, we have used the fact that

 We now state three lemmas that lead to the desired bounds in the various cases.
 For an ordered partition $\bl$, denote by $\card(\bl)$ the number of blocks in the partition, and let $\kappa^*(\bl)$ denote the size of the largest block in the partition.
 Our first lemma captures some key structural properties of the estimated ordered partitions $\blhat_1, \ldots, \blhat_d$.

 \begin{lemma} Suppose that $\thetastar \in \Mspace_{\perm}^{\kfull, \sset}(\lattice_{d, n})$.
 Then with probability at least $1 - 2n^{-7}$, the partition $\Bhat = \blhat_1, \ldots, \blhat_d$ satisfies